United States Ski Team: 1965 Bob Beattie named U.S. Ski Team alpine head coach

 In 1965, the USSA took the first steps in the formation of a formal U.S. Ski Team by naming its first head alpine coach.
 At the annual USSA convention on June 21 in Spokane, Bob Beattie was named the first full-time U.S. alpine skiing head coach.
 "When you think you're going too fast--accelerate!" he would goad team members.
 Chuck Ferries, a 1964 Olympian, was named assistant coach, with primary responsibilities as head coach of the women's alpine team.
 Ferries took leave from his job with Head Ski Co. to coach, and was named full-time women's coach in 1966.
 No full-time Nordic jumping or skiing coaches were yet designated.

 1973 National Training Centers created

 National Training Centers were created for both national alpine and Nordic teams.
 It was opened Oct.
 28 in three old, mid-mountain, mining buildings at Park City Ski Area (now Park City Mountain Resort).
 Former Alpine Director Willy Schaeffler was the center's director.

 1974 U.S. Ski Team moves to Park City, UT

 In the summer of 1974 the alpine portion of the U.S. Ski Team relocated from USSA's Denver office to Park City, Utah.
 The athletes and coaches began utilizing the Alpine Training Center, a building designed by Willy Schaeffler, that opened in old mining buildings at Park City Ski Area.
 Administrative offices were set up in the old Mountain Air Grocery on lower Main Street.
-Eventually, the Ski Team move up the hill to the old Treasure Mountain Inn.